 The three most important, and most common, financial statements for any business are:

 These statements are especially important when you ask someone to invest in your business.
 You’ll have to show how your business makes its money — financial statements are how you show them.

 On this page we explain each part of the statements — what’s included, how you might use it, and how you work it out.
 If you’re already up to speed, jump ahead to how to analyse your statements or dig into financial forecasting and modelling.

-Understand the sections of the balance sheet and what the results mean for your business
+Understand the sections of the balance sheet and what they mean for your business.

 See what’s going on with your profits that your bank balance can’t tell you.

-Take a deeper look at your business’ financial performance
+Take a deeper look at your business’s financial performance.

 Sam is a sole operator with a small house painting business.
 He’s been using his station wagon for work, but it’s too small to carry the paint and equipment needed for bigger jobs.

 He’d like to buy a van.
 The only problem is he never has enough cash for a deposit.
 Sam decides it’s time to understand more about the financial side of the business.

 The business’s bank account is not looking healthy.
 So Sam and his partner Alex, who does the books, spend an evening going over the financial statements.